The SemWare Editor (TSE) is a general purpose plain text editor.

 Undocumented TSE Pro v4.4 features

 All topics are constantly being tweaked when possible.
-Only new topics are listed below.
+Only topics that were new in the last 31 days are listed below.

 Added HookDisplay() and UnhookDisplay().